Abie Grossfeld

-Abie Grossfeld (born March 1, 1934) is an American gymnastics coach and former gymnast.
-Grossfeld has represented the United States as a gymnastics competitor or coach in seven Olympic Games, seven World Championships, six Maccabiah Games, and five Pan American Games — in addition to many other major gymnastics events.
+Abraham Israel "Abie" Grossfeld (born March 1, 1934) is an American gymnastics coach and former gymnast.
+Grossfeld represented the United States as a gymnast for 15 consecutive years in 35 countries as a member of 26 international United States men's national artistic gymnastics teams including the Olympic Games, World Championships, and Pan American Games.

-Early life
+Early life and education

-Born in New York City, Grossfeld was an excellent athlete in many sports from a young age.
+Born in New York City, Grossfeld was involved in multiple sports from a young age.
 He won gold medals in two Jr. Olympic Cycling Championships, (1949–50).
 He also won the New York City 4 X 50 relay team title at Madison Square Garden in 1949, and the Bronx High School high jump and standing long jump titles in 1949.

-Grossfeld was also Captain of his high school swimming team, and competed mostly in the 50 yd. and 100 yd. freestyle events.
-In addition, he helped the team as a diver, and also swam and competed unattached in the NYC Boys’ Swimming Championships, winning gold in the 100 and silver in diving in 1949.
+Grossfeld joined the West Side YMCA in New York City at the age of 16, initially to swim.
+He was captain of his high school swimming team and competed mostly in the 50 yd. and 100 yd. freestyle events.
+Additionally, he helped the team as a diver, and also swam and competed unattached in the NYC Boys’ Swimming Championships, winning gold in the 100 and silver in diving in 1949.
 He was awarded the “New York Maritime Benevolent Association Medal” in 1951 for saving a human life in peril.
-When he was 16 years old, he dove into an ice filled river in New York to save a drowning five-year-old.
+When he was 16 years old, he dove into an ice-filled river in New York to save a drowning five-year-old.

+The YMCA introduced him to gymnastics and he was coached by John Van Aalten.

 Gymnastics career

 College

 Grossfeld finished 2nd in the individual all-around at the 1957 NCAA Championships (he attended the University of Illinois, class of 1960).
 He received a master's degree from the school in 1962.
-Grossfeld received the Dike Eddleman Athlete of the Year Award for 1959 as a member of the Illinois Fighting Illini men's gymnastics team.
+Grossfeld received the Dike Eddleman Athlete of the Year Award in 1959 as an Illinois Fighting Illini men's gymnastics team member.

-At the NCAAs he won four gold - AA, FX, two HB titles, and three silver and three bronze medals.
+At the NCAAs, he won four gold - AA, FX, two HB titles, and three silver and three bronze medals.
 He finished in the top three in 10 of 16 events, (1957–59).
 At the Big Ten Championships he won seven gold medals - 3 AA, FX, R, PB, & HB (1957–59).
 At the national AAU Championships he was four times the horizontal bar champion (1955–61).

 World Championships

-He competed in the World Championships in 1958, finishing 7th in the team competition and 53rd in the individual all-around.
+He competed in the 1958 World Championships, finishing 7th in the team competition and 53rd in the individual all-around.

 Four years later, Grossfeld again competed in the World Championships, when the U.S. team placed 6th and Grossfeld finished 85th in the all-around.